SubstrateLabs/substrate-examples/tutorials/chat-with-an-llm/README.md

 # Run the TypeScript example

-# If using tsx:
 cd typescript                    # Navigate to the typescript example npm install                      # Install dependencies npm start                        # Run the example

 # Run the Python example

-# If using Poetry:
+# Using poetry

-cd python                       # Navigate to the python example poetry install                  # Install dependencies and build the example poetry run main                 # TODO: not sure how this should be configured yet. poetry run python src/main.py   # Run the example
+cd python                        # Navigate to the python example poetry install                   # Install dependencies and build the example poetry run python src/example.py # Run the example

-# If using Rye:
-# Update pyproject.toml to switch to Rye.
-cd python
-rye sync
-rye run main
 ```

 </details>